Zimmerman, Gonzalez pace Nats over Marlins 10-1

+WASHINGTON (AP) — Gio Gonzalez went from changing diapers to fooling the Marlins with his changeup once again while Ryan Zimmerman continued re-writing the Nationals record book.

-WASHINGTON (AP) — Ryan Zimmerman had four run-scoring hits, including two solo home runs, drove in five runs and became the franchise’s all-time RBI leader as the Washington Nationals defeated the Miami Marlins 10-1 on Wednesday night.
+Zimmerman had four run-scoring hits, including two solo home runs, drove in five runs, received two curtain calls and became the franchise’s all-time RBI leader as the Washington Nationals defeated the Miami Marlins 10-1 on Wednesday night.

 Major League home run leader Giancarlo Stanton went hitless for Miami after homering twice this series.

-In Washington’s 1-0 win on July 31, Gonzalez held Miami hitless through eight innings and finished with a one-hit shutout.
-He allowed seven hits, struck out six and didn’t walk a batter in the rematch.

-Adam Conley (4-5) pitched five innings for Miami, surrendering five runs and 11 hits.
+“Everyone talks about his curveball,” Zimmerman said of Gonzalez, “but I feel like he gets a lot of groundballs with the changeup.”

+Washington’s offense typically doesn’t support Gonzalez — nine runs over his last seven starts — but it had five runs and 11 hits off Miami starter Adam Conley (4-5).

-Harper scored from first on Zimmerman’s double in the third for a 3-0 lead after reaching with a run-scoring single.
+Bryce Harper had two hits and two RBIs for Washington.
+He scored from first on Zimmerman’s double in the third for a 3-0 lead after reaching with a run-scoring single.

 During a two-run fifth inning, Zimmerman knocked in Harper after the slugger’s drag bunt single and Conley’s wild pitch.